DEV-learn-co-curriculum/web-is-html/README.md

 Now that we’ve introduced HTML, let’s dig into it a little more and see how it actually works in the next lesson.

-Auto redeploy test: Tracy was here.
+Auto redeploy test: Tracy was here, v2.